Capitalisk/capitalisk-website/docs/guide-set-up.md

 ## 5.2 Installing SQLite

-While inside the `capitalisk-core` directory:
+Skip this step if you have already installed postgres.
+Otherwise, while inside the `capitalisk-core` directory:

 - Install `ldpos-sqlite-dal`: